-- (2) If the members resolve to dissolve the charity the trustees will remain in office as charity trustees and be responsible for winding up the affairs of the charity in accordance with this clause. - 3) The trustees must collect in all the assets of the charity and must pay or make provision for all the liabilities of the charity. - (4) The trustees must apply any remaining property or money: - (a) directly for the object. - (b) by transfer to any other University of the Third Age ('u3a') or u3as or The Trust or charities for purposes the same as, or similar to, those of the charity. - (c) in such other manner as OSCR may approve in writing in advance. - (5) The members may pass a resolution before or at the same time as the resolution to dissolve the charity specifying the manner in which the trustees are to apply the remaining property or assets of the charity and the trustees must comply with the resolution if it is consistent with paragraphs (a) (c) inclusive in subclause (3) above. - (6) In no circumstances shall the net assets of the charity be paid to or distributed among the members of the charity. - (7) The trustees must notify both OSCR and The Trust promptly that the charity has been dissolved. - (8) The charity cannot continue to include the words or phrase University of the Third Age or u3a or any other similar configuration of words in its title or elsewhere if it ceases to be a member of The Trust.
+- (1) If the members resolve to dissolve the charity the trustees will remain in office as charity trustees and be responsible for winding up the affairs of the charity in accordance with this clause. - (2) The trustees must collect in all the assets of the charity and must pay or make provision for all the liabilities of the charity. - (3) The trustees must apply any remaining property or money: - (a) directly for the object; - (b) by transfer to any other University of the Third Age ('u3a') or u3as or The Trust or charities for purposes the same as, or similar to, the charity;

+- (c) in such other manner as the Charity Commission for England and Wales ('the Commission') may approve in writing in advance. - (4) The members may pass a resolution before or at the same time as the resolution to dissolve the charity specifying the manner in which the trustees are to apply the remaining property or assets of the charity and the trustees must comply with the resolution if it is consistent with paragraphs (a) (c) inclusive in sub-clause (3). - (5) In no circumstances shall the net assets of the charity be paid to or distributed among the members of the charity. - (6) The trustees must notify both the Commission and the Trust promptly that the charity has been dissolved.
+If the trustees are obliged to send the charity's accounts to the Commission for the accounting period which ended before its dissolution, they must send the Commission the charity's final accounts. - (7) The charity cannot continue to include the words or phrase University of the Third Age or u3a or any other similar configuration of words in its title or elsewhere if it ceases to be a member of The Trust.

-7) Amendment of constitution
+7. Amendment of constitution

-- (1) The charity may amend any provision contained in Part 1 of this constitution provided that: - (a) the prior written consent of The Trust has been obtained. - (b) no amendment may be made that would have the effect of making the charity cease to be a charity at law. - (c) no amendment may be made to alter the object if the change would undermine or work against the previous objects of the charity. - (d) no amendment may be made to clause 3 (Object), without the prior consent in writing of OSCR and The Trust. - (e) no amendment may be made to clause 4 (Application of income and property), clause 5 (Benefits and payments to charity trustees and connected persons), clause 6 (Dissolution) or this clause without the prior consent in writing of the Trust.
+(1) The charity may amend any provision contained in Part 1 of this constitution provided that

+- (a) the prior written consent of The Trust has been obtained; - (b) no amendment may be made that would have the effect of making the charity cease to be a charity at law; - (c) no amendment may be made to alter the object if the change would undermine or work against the previous objects of the charity; - (d) no amendment may be made to clause 3 (Object), 4 (Application of income and property), clause 5 (Benefits and payments to charity trustees and connected persons), clause 6 (Dissolution) or this clause without the prior consent in writing of the Commission and The Trust; - (e) any resolution to amend a provision of Part 1 of this constitution is passed by not less than two thirds of the members present and voting at a general meeting;

-- (f) any resolution to amend a provision of Part 1 of this constitution is passed by not less than two thirds of the members present and voting at a general meeting. - (2) Any provision contained in Part 2 of this constitution may be amended, provided that - (a) the prior written consent of The Trust has been obtained. - (b) any such amendment is made by resolution passed by a simple majority of the members present and voting at a general meeting. - (c) A copy of any resolution amending this constitution shall be sent to OSCR and to The Trust within twenty-one days of it being passed.
+(2) Any provision contained in Part 2 of this constitution may be amended, provided that

+- (a) the prior written consent of The Trust has been obtained - (b) any such amendment is made by resolution passed by a simple majority of the members present and voting at a general meeting - (c) A copy of any resolution amending this constitution shall be sent to the Commission and to The Trust within twenty-one days of it being passed.